A Guide to Visiting the Canadian Tulip Festival in Ottawa 2026

 Packed with restaurants, pubs, coffee shops, and great spots for authentic Italian gelato, Ottawa’s Little Italy is a great neighbourhood to start or end your visit to the Canadian Tulip Festival.
 Located on Preston St., it’s a short walk from the west end of Commissioners Park.

-The tulip gardens at Major’s Hill Park border the beautiful ByWard Market neighbourhood.
-You’ll have an easy time finding a restaurant, café, coffee shop, bakery or vibrant patio to suit your individual tastes.
-Don’t forget to stop in at the ByWard Market Farmer’s market to grab seasonal fruits, vegetables, and fresh cut flowers, and drop by Moulin de Provence in the historic ByWard Market building for their special tulip-themed cookie.
+The tulip gardens at Major’s Hill Park border the well-known ByWard Market neighbourhood.
+You’ll have no trouble finding a restaurant, café, coffee shop, bakery or vibrant patio to take a break, grab a bite, or start the day.
+Don’t forget to stop in at the ByWard Market Farmer’s market to grab a bunch of fresh cut flowers, and drop by Moulin de Provence in the historic ByWard Market building for their special tulip-themed cookie.

 For more information on the Canadian Tulip Festival visit the Canadian Tulip Festival.